nschonni/cordova-docs/articles/develop-apps/use-cordova-plugins.md

 <hr />

-## Camera: Use the device's Camera or FilePicker in your app
+## Camera: Use the device's Camera or file picker in your app

 <button class="plugin-button-readme" onclick="window.location='https://www.npmjs.com/package/cordova-plugin-camera';">Readme</button>
 <button class="plugin-button-guide" onclick="window.location='https://github.com/apache/cordova-plugin-camera#sample';">Quick Guide</button>
 <br />

-Take pictures, select files on the device, get thumbnails, display the pictures or images in your app.
+Take pictures, allow the user to choose a file on the device, get thumbnails, and display the pictures or images in your app.

-Check out the [Quick Guide](https://github.com/apache/cordova-plugin-camera#sample) to learn how use the Camera app and FilePicker.
+Check out the [Quick Guide](https://github.com/apache/cordova-plugin-camera#sample) to learn how use the Camera app and file picker.

 ![scan-for-devices](media/use-cordova-plugins/camera-sample.png)